-Private Network Access for Azure Database for MySQL - Flexible Server
+Private Network Access using virtual network integration for Azure Database for MySQL - Flexible Server

 APPLIES TO: Azure Database for MySQL - Flexible Server

-This article describes the private connectivity option for Azure MySQL Flexible Server.
-You learn in detail the virtual network concepts for Azure Database for MySQL Flexible server to create a server securely in Azure.
+This article describes the private connectivity option for Azure Database for MySQL flexible server.
+You learn in detail the virtual network concepts for Azure Database for MySQL flexible server to create a server securely in Azure.

-Azure Virtual Network (VNet) is the fundamental building block for your private network in Azure.
-Virtual Network (VNet) integration with Azure Database for MySQL - Flexible Server brings Azure's benefits of network security and isolation.
+Azure Virtual Network) is the fundamental building block for your private network in Azure.
+Virtual network integration with Azure Database for MySQL flexible server brings Azure's benefits of network security and isolation.

-- Virtual networks within the same Azure region. (locally peered VNets)
+- Virtual networks within the same Azure region (locally peered virtual networks)

-- Virtual networks across Azure regions.
-(Global peered VNets)
+- Virtual networks across Azure regions (Global peered virtual networks)

 Subnets enable you to segment the virtual network into one or more subnetworks and allocate a portion of the virtual network's address space to which you can then deploy Azure resources.
-Azure Database for MySQL - Flexible Server requires a delegated subnet.
-A delegated subnet is an explicit identifier that a subnet can host only Azure Database for MySQL - Flexible Servers.
-By delegating the subnet, the service gets direct permissions to create service-specific resources to manage your Azure Database for MySQL - Flexible Server seamlessly.
+Azure Database for MySQL flexible server requires a delegated subnet.
+A delegated subnet is an explicit identifier that a subnet can host only Azure Database for MySQL flexible server instances.
+By delegating the subnet, the service gets direct permissions to create service-specific resources to manage your Azure Database for MySQL flexible server instance seamlessly.

 In the above diagram,

-- Applications deployed on different subnets within the same vnet can access the Azure Database for MySQL flexible server instances directly.
+- Applications deployed on different subnets within the same virtual network can access the Azure Database for MySQL flexible server instances directly.

-- Applications deployed on a different VNET VNet-2 don't have direct access to Azure Database for MySQL flexible server instances.
-Before they can access the flexible server, you must perform a private DNS zone VNET peering.
+- Applications deployed on a different virtual network VNet-2 don't have direct access to Azure Database for MySQL flexible server instances.
+Before they can access an instance, you must perform a private DNS zone virtual network peering.

 Virtual network concepts

-Here are some concepts to be familiar with when using virtual networks with MySQL flexible servers.
+Here are some concepts to be familiar with when using Virtual Networks with Azure Database for MySQL flexible server instances.

 Virtual network -

 Your virtual network must be in the same Azure region as your Azure Database for MySQL flexible server instance.